hadeer-khaled/E-commerce-Django-Part/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-See the [LICENSE](./LICENSE) file for details.

 ## Screenshots